 Cool Spaces: Paradise found in a garden near downtown Mobile

-Every morning, Vaughan Drinkard sits in the swing in his formal British garden, where he quietly gives thanks to God for the beauty surrounding him as the sun comes up.
-And then, he opens the garden gate along Government Street near downtown Mobile so that others can enjoy walking along the paths, sitting for a few moments and listening to the sound of the fountain, or standing on the bridge watching the koi swim.
+Every morning, Vaughan Drinkard sits in the swing in his formal British garden.
+During his prayer time, he quietly gives thanks to God for the beauty surrounding him as the sun comes up in the garden he painstakingly built on his family's property near downtown Mobile.

 Start the conversation, or Read more at Alabama Live.